-This program trains students in the main fields of mechanical engineering: fluid mechanics, analytical and computational applied mechanics, the mechanics of materials and structures, applied dynamics, mechanical production, mechanical engineering design, mechanical manufacturing, and machines (thermal, thermodynamic, and energetic).
+This program trains students various fields of mechanical engineering: fluid mechanics, analytical and computational applied mechanics, the mechanics of materials and structures, applied dynamics, mechanical production, mechanical engineering design, mechanical manufacturing, and machines (thermal, thermodynamic, and energetic).

-Through pedagogical laboratories, case studies, projects and a master’s thesis, you will be a member of a research team, and you will become acquainted with the cutting edge methods used in relevant fields.
+Through pedagogical laboratories, case studies, projects and a master’s thesis, you will get hands-on experience, and you will become acquainted with the cutting edge methods used in relevant fields.

 You will undertake numerous integrated projects, which will allow you to conceive, model, achieve and validate experimental systems, prototypes and devices.

-- Have solid skills in the field of mechanics due to your undergraduate studie
+- Have solid skills in the field of mechanics due to your undergraduate studies

 - Envisage a career in the industrial sector where you will play a role in design and research or in the organization and oversight of production;